ryho/slack-emoji-bot/README.md

 - Detection of deleted emojis.
 - Caches all emoji images.
 - April fools mode to send all emojis as a broken image emoji.
+- Emojis year in review feature to print the top emojis from the past year.
+- Post count of he-brings-you-X emojis.
+- More emojis are used in the messages.

 TODO:
 - Get top voted emojis of the year.